 2.3 Jet Engines

 The jet engine begins with a "burner can," where jet fuel is injected and combusted in high-pressure air.
-The combustion produces a stream of high temperature, high-pressure gases (see Figure 2.10a).
-If more power is required, two to four-burner cans can be included, and the high temperature, high-pressure combustion gases operate a turbine (more about turbines for electricity generation in the lesson on electricity).
-Figure 2.10b depicts these additions.
-In Figure 2.10c, a containment vessel is put around the burner cans; the gases that exit the turbine pass through a nozzle.
+The combustion produces a stream of high-temperature, high-pressure gases, as shown in the first figure below.
+If more power is required, two to four-burner cans can be included, and the high-temperature, high-pressure combustion gases operate a turbine (more about turbines for electricity generation in the lesson on electricity).
+The second figure depicts these additions.
+In the third figure, a containment vessel is put around the burner cans; the gases that exit the turbine pass through a nozzle.
 The gases exiting the nozzle provide thrust for the airplane.
-Figure 2.10d shows the completed engine - the high-pressure air comes from the air compressor, which is operated by the turbine.
+The fourth figure shows the completed engine - the high-pressure air comes from the air compressor, which is operated by the turbine.

 There are variations on a simplistic jet engine: 1) the fan jet (turbofan), 2) the prop jet (turboprop), and 3) the turboshaft.
 The fan jet has a large fan in front of the engine to help provide air to the air compressor.
 It is a little slower than a turbojet but more fuel-efficient.
 This is the type favored for civilian transport aircraft.
 The prop jet uses the mechanical work of the turbine to operate a propeller.
 These types of engines are typically used for commuter aircraft.
 The turboshaft is a gas turbine engine that uses all of the output of the turbine to turn the blades, without jet exhaust.
 Helicopters, tanks, and hovercrafts use these types of engines.
 So, what is the fuel for jets?